Basic Information: Pathogen Equivalency Committee

 Pilot-scale testing typically handles volumes larger than the laboratory-scale, but smaller than the full-scale.
 The defining characteristic of pilot-scale testing is that it is carried out using a pilot-scale unit which is a miniature, but exact replica of the full-scale process.
 Like a model car to its full-sized counterpart, each component of a pilot-scale unit is exactly the same design as it would be in a “real-life” process.
 For example, if mixing at the full-scale is to carried out using a recirculation pump which is sized to turn over the entire volume of 10,000 gal tank in 4 hours, the pilot-scale unit would also be mixed by a recirculation pump which would be appropriately sized to turn a smaller volume tank at the same rate.
 Pilot-scale modeling is often used in engineering disciplines to predict the behavior of a prototype or full-scale system.
 In order for the model and the prototype to behave in a similar fashion the principles of similitude and dimensional analysis must govern the relationships between physical parameters.
 True pilot-scale units should be constructed according to these principles.
 This is especially important when using pilot-scale testing to demonstrate successful scale-up of a process for an equivalency application.

-- Equivalency Criteria (see Item #3 Demonstration of Successful Scale-up).
+- Equivalency Criteria (refer to Item #3 Demonstration of Successful Scale-up).

 Full-scale refers to the scale appropriate to treat sludge from an entire plant.
 Full-scale testing is not often used because of the large quantities of sludge involved.
 Full scale testing is only appropriate when an adequate amount of enteric viruses and helminth ova are naturally present in the raw sludge to permit the demonstration of a disinfection process' effectiveness.